-To minimize initial implementation complexity, we used synchronous invocation in an (admittedly shortsighted) design choice in an earlier implementation of DAnCE.
+To minimize initial implementation complexity, we used synchronous invocation in an (admittedly shortsighted) in DAnCE.
 This global synchronicity did not cause problems for relatively small deployments (less than 100 components).
 As the number of both nodes and instances assigned to those nodes begin to scale up, however, this global/local serialization imposes a substantial cost in deployment latency.

-This serialization problem, however, is not limited only to the global/local task dispatching and exists in the nodespecific portion of the infrastructure as well.
+This serialization problem, however, is not limited only to the global/local task dispatching and exists on in the node-specific portion of the infrastructure as well.
 The D&C specification provides no guidance in terms of how the Node-Application should interface with the target component model (in this case, CCM), instead leaving such an interface as an implementation detail.
 Early versions of DAnCE directly instantiated the CCM container and components directly in the address space of the NodeApplication.
 To alleviate the resulting tedious and error-prone deployment logic, we later separated the CCM container into a separate process.
 In DAnCE, the D&C architecture was implemented using three processes, as shown in Figure 2.